There is no single cause of osteoporosis but there are many risk factors. These include:

 Menopausal hormone therapy (formerly known as hormone replacement therapy or HRT) medications that include oestrogen are sometimes recommended for women with osteoporosis.
 HRT has been shown to reduce bone loss and may increase bone density.
-While HRT has obvious benefits in the treatment and prevention of osteoporosis, recent research has indicated that there are risks with long term HRT use including an increased risk of blood clots, endometrial cancer and breast cancer.
+While HRT has obvious benefits in the treatment and prevention of osteoporosis, research has indicated that there are risks with long-term HRT use including an increased risk of blood clots, endometrial cancer and breast cancer.
 It is therefore important that the patient and their practitioner discuss the benefits and risks of taking the medication.

 Prevention is better than treatment and evidence suggests that maximising bone density in early and middle life helps to reduce the risk of osteoporosis in later life.
 Steps that can be taken to help prevent osteoporosis include: